Vyachowski/test-assignments/Developers Institute/js-lesson-functions.md

 > Task: Create your function to get a square of any number.
 Hints: Declaration, parameters, logic, return.

 ## Curly braces – important sign
-So lets revise our new instruments: Now we can declare a function, set the parameters of the function, perform some operations inside and return it back with keyword return.
+Let's revise our new instruments: Now we can declare a function, set the parameters of the function, perform some operations inside, and return it back with the keyword return.

-But there is one important thing about functions that you should understand and it is called scoope.
+But there is one important thing about functions that you should understand, and it is called scope.

-Make a guess is that code possible (tip: variable was declared twice) and what will be the output?
+Take a guess: Is the following code possible (tip: variable was declared twice), and what will be the output?
 ``` js
 const name = 'John';